conda-forge/cfep/cfep-05.md

 the conda packages for those do *not* need to be published to a prerelease label.

-Once a non-prerelease version of such a package is available and has been merged into the associated feedstock they lose this exception and should to publish *future* prereleases to a prerelease label like other packages.
+Once a non-prerelease version of such a package is available and has been merged into the associated feedstock, they lose this exception and should publish *future* prereleases to a prerelease label like other packages.

 ## Alternatives